 Module number Module name Lecturer in charge ET-12 11 05 Plasma Technology Prof. Dr. E. v.
 Hauff Objectives Students have a fundamental understanding of the physics of plasmas used in industrial processes and tools.
 Furthermore, they are able to choose suitable technical plasma sources and plasma process tools for specific applications.
 In addition they can name typical examples for layers and layer stacks used in major application fields for coatings.
-Contents The module contents include: 1.
-The fundamentals of plasma processes, and process tool 2.
-Basics of thin film growth, had glass and optical coatings, elings, and treatment technology. design ard coatings and barriers, ectronic and functional coat- Modes of teaching and learning 4 hours per week lectures, 2 hour per week tutorials, and self- study.
+Contents The module contents include: The fundamentals of plasma physics, industrial plasma processes, and process tool design Basics of thin film growth, hard coatings and barriers, glass and optical coatings, electronic and functional coatings, and treatment technologies Modes of teaching and learning 4 hours per week lectures, 2 hour per week tutorials, and self- study.
 The language of instruction is English.
 Prerequisites Competences acquired in modu les such as Basics of Science.
 Requirements for the award of ECTS credit points The credit points are earned if the passed.
 The module assessment 90 minutes. ne module assessment is consists of a written exam of ECTS credit points and grades 7 ECTS credit points The module grade is the grade of f the written exam.
 Frequency annually, in the winter semester Workload 210 hours Duration 1 semester

 Module number Module name Lecturers in charge NES-22-E-NNMHA Neural Networks and Memristive Hardware Accelerators Prof. Dr. phil. nat. habil.
 Ronald Tetzlaff (ronald.tetzlaff@tu-dresden.de) Objectives After completion of the module, students are familiar with the concepts of machine learning and neural networks.
 They understand that these neural learning methods rely on large amounts of data and that computational power is a limiting factor in developing neural models.
 Students will be familiar with basic neural network accelerators for synapses and neurons specifically based on memristors and understand the main circuit theories for modeling memristors and their applications like logic circuits, crossbar arrays, and spiking neural networks.
 In addition, students have competencies in Python programming, implementing basic neural models in code using ML-related Python libraries such as PyTorch, and are able to implement and simulate memristors using LTSpice.
 Content Contents of the module are basic concepts of machine learning and neural networks for different types of data such as time series and images as well as different neural learning methods, optimizers and loss functions.
 Furthermore, principles of neural network accelerators for synapses and neurons based on memristors are covered, as well as circuit theory and models and applications of memristors, such as logic circuits, crossbar arrays, and spiking neural networks.
 The module covers essential Python programming concepts related to the above topics.
 Modes of teaching and learning The module consists of 2 hours per week lectures, 2 hours per week semester project with tutorials, as well as 2 hours per week practical programming and self-study.
 Prerequisites Basic knowledge in the areas of electrical engineering and programming languages on bachelor level is required.
-Usability The module is an elective melectronic Systems. odule in the master's program, Nano- Requirements for the award of credit points passed.
-The module assessi ed when the module assessment is ment consists of an oral exam as an es duration including the semester Credit points and grades 7 credit points can be obtained by the module.
+Usability The module is an elective m electronic Systems. odule in the master's program, Nano- Requirements for the award of credit points The credit points are awarded when the module assessment is passed.
+The module assessment consists of an oral exam as an individual exam of 15 minutes duration including the semester project results.
+Credit points and grades 7 credit points can be obtained by the module.
 The module grade is the grade of the examination.
 Frequency The module is offered every winter semester.
 Workload The total effort is 210 hours.
 Duration The module takes one semester.